 Companies may choose to merge with or acquire other companies in order to strengthen their position in the markets or their financial structures.
 This practice is quite common today and it allows companies to achieve a healthy structure, lower their costs, and improve the quality of products or services they offer, and research and develop new technologies.
 However, even though mergers or acquisitions may strengthen the companies, it is not possible to say that all of them would lead to pro-consumer outcomes.
 Some marriages between firms may lead to emergence of powerful companies which may potentially harm competition significantly.
-The company which attains market power as a result of the merger or acquisition would have an opportunity to raise its prices and set the prices in the marketplace.
-Besides, the company may lose its incentives to innovate since it no longer feels a threat from its competitors.
+The firm which attains market power as a result of the merger or acquisition would have an opportunity to raise its prices and set the prices in the marketplace.
+As well, the company may lose its incentives to innovate since it no longer feels a threat from its competitors.
 As a result of these and similar situations, certain mergers and acquisitions could have a negative effect on consumer welfare.
-Consequently, the control of mergers and acquisitions is important and necessary for the protection of the competitive conditions in the markets.
+Consequently the control of mergers and acquisitions is important and necessary for the protection of the competitive conditions in the markets.
+Competition Authority may authorize or reject the transaction as a result of its examination.
+In certain cases the relevant transaction may be authorized subject to some conditions.